boinkkitty/tp/docs/DeveloperGuide.md

     Use case ends.

-* 2a.
-TutorSynch fails to store changes on persistant storage.
-  * 2a1.
-TutorSynch shows an error message.
-  * 2a2.
-TutorSynch retains the student record in memory only.
-  * 2a3.
-TutorSynch shows the list of person including newly added person.

-    Use case ends.

 **Use case: UC02 - Edit a student's information**

 Preconditions:
-* At lease one student record exists in TutorSynch.
+* At least one student record exists in TutorSynch.
 * User has identified the specific student to be edited.

 Guarantees:
-* The existing student record is updated locally if successfully edited.
+* The existing student record is updated if successfully edited.

 **MSS**

-1. User requests to edit a student by specifying the student's index, alongside the new details.
+1. User requests to edit a specific student, alongside the new details.
-2. TutorSynch updates the relevant student record by overwriting and storing the updated information locally.
+2. TutorSynch updates the relevant student record.
 3. TutorSynch shows the list of student records including the newly updated.

    Use case ends.

 **Extensions**

 * 1a.
-TutorSynch detects that user enters an invalid student index.
+TutorSynch detects that user enters an invalid student reference.
   * 1a1.
 TutorSynch shows an error message.
   * 1a2.
 TutorSynch terminates the edit process.